Dele Alli ‘overwhelmed’ by support after revealing mental health struggles

 Alli said going public with his problems was part of a process that has enabled him to learn important lessons about himself, which have in turn helped him through a testing period of injury.

-He has not played since a loan spell at Besiktas was cut short in February last year due to a hip problem and a groin issue has delayed his return to the Everton squad.
+The Everton forward has not played since a loan spell at Besiktas was cut short in February last year due to a hip problem and a groin issue has delayed his return to the squad.

 “When I did the interview I said it was the best I had felt at that time, coming out of rehab and getting back ready for playing,” he added.